Replicate pricing plans

 $43.92/hr, contract-gated

-Replicate bypasses the traditional subscription model, making its $0/mo entry point look highly attractive compared to the category median of $8.4/mo.
+Replicate bypasses the traditional subscription model, making its free entry point look highly attractive compared to the category median of $8.4/mo.
 Users pay strictly for what they use via per-second billing on CPU and GPU compute, with the ability to scale to zero instances automatically.
 While the Pay-as-you-go plan provides access to thousands of public models and custom deployments via Cog, heavy production workloads can quickly become expensive.
 For high-volume organizations, the Enterprise plan offers volume discounts, custom SLAs, and VPC peering, but requires contacting sales for custom pricing.

-• Compute scaling inefficiencies: Idle cold-start times can inflate per-second billing before actual processing begins.
+• 1Compute scaling inefficiencies: Idle cold-start times can inflate per-second billing before actual processing begins.

-• Infrastructure overhead: High-volume API calls can quickly outpace the cost of self-hosting on dedicated cloud providers.
+• 2Infrastructure overhead: High-volume API calls can quickly outpace the cost of self-hosting on dedicated cloud providers.

 Users have reported sudden shifts in billing infrastructure, such as being forced from standard monthly invoicing to a pre-paid credit system.
 There are also warnings regarding high infrastructure costs when running automated pipelines at scale.